 Starting in 2016, certain clients of Deutsche Bank Polska S.A. have reached out to Deutsche Bank Polska S.A. alleging that their mortgage loan agreements in foreign currency include unfair clauses and are invalid.
-These clients have demanded reimbursement of the alleged overpayments under such agreements totaling over € 685 million with over 5,000 civil claims having been commenced in Polish courts as of 29 February 2024.
+These clients have demanded reimbursement of the alleged overpayments under such agreements totaling over € 704 million with over 5,100 civil claims having been commenced in Polish courts as of 31 March 2024.
 These cases are an industry wide issue in Poland and other banks are facing similar claims.
 Deutsche Bank Polska S.A. has and will take necessary legal actions to defend itself and challenge such claims in courts.

 During 2023, there was a deterioration in the risk profile with respect to the Polish FX mortgage portfolio, especially following an adverse decision by the European Court of Justice on 15 June 2023, which affected the broader Polish banking sector.
 In addition, Deutsche Bank refined its model for estimating the provision in the third quarter for the expected development of court verdicts and other market parameters.
-As a result, the provision for this matter increased by $\in$ 244 million for the year ended 31 December 2023, and the total provision as of 31 December 2023 is $\notin$ 534 million.
+As a result, the provision for this matter increased by € 244 million for the year ended 31 December 2023, and the total provision as of 31 December 2023 is € 534 million.
+In the first quarter of 2024, there was a further increase and the total provision as of 31 March 2024 is € 544.7 million.